ssomagani/decodable-quick-start/decodable/custom/README.md

 ## Building the Project

-To build the project, run:
+To build this project alone, you can simply run:

 ```bash
 mvn clean package